In This Article

 Ways to Avoid Commingling Funds

-- Obtain a prenuptial agreement that plainly states what property will and will not be considered marital property should you both divorce.
+- Obtain a prenuptial agreement: It should plainly state what property will and will not be considered marital property should you both divorce.

-- Ensure separate property remains separate by paying for assets with funds withdrawn from an account opened solely in your name—never from a joint bank account.
+- Ensure separate property remains separate: Pay for assets with funds withdrawn from an account opened solely in your name—never from a joint bank account.
 (And keep good records, too: Making payments via check is preferable.)

-- Before marriage, consult with a divorce attorney who is familiar with property laws in your state about what you should do to protect your separate property during the marriage.
+- Consult an attorney: Before marriage, speak with a divorce lawyer who is familiar with property laws in your state about what you should do to protect your separate property during the marriage.

-God forbid it happens, but if you do end up getting divorced, then the onus will be on each of you to prove whether your property is yours alone, or if it needs to be divvied up by the court.
-And unless you’ve kept meticulous records of purchases throughout your marriage (in some cases, 30-plus years of records), it can be nearly impossible to draw clear lines between you and your spouse's assets once things go south.
+If you, unfortunately, end up getting divorced, then the onus will be on each of you to prove whether your property is yours alone, or if it needs to be divvied up by the court.
+And unless you’ve kept meticulous records of purchases throughout your marriage (which could be decades), it can be nearly impossible to draw clear lines between you and your spouse's assets once things go south.